Championing Change at the Kansas State Fair

 past interim general manager

-Our initial rebranding and subsequent promotional campaigns were supported by dedicated, ongoing PR efforts.
+Our initial rebranding and subsequent promotional campaigns for the Kansas State Fair were supported by dedicated, ongoing special event public relations efforts.
 These happened throughout the year, but picked up as we approached the fall fair and became all consuming as we embedded dedicated team members on the fairgrounds throughout the 10 days of the fair.

 Media relations during the fair included running the onsite publicity office, making customized pitches to reporters, issuing daily press releases, scheduling interviews, accompanying media backstage, and assisting as needed with crisis communications.
 Our earned media was supported by paid a statewide TV, radio, print and outdoor campaign.
 By leveraging our modest budget, we achieved a 75% reach and overall frequency of 5.2.